 The Professional Performance Certificate consists of weekly private lessons for a single academic year of two semesters (fall and spring), during which the student will participate as directed in the ensembles of the School of Music, or (in the case of pianists) in accompanying as directed.
 The full-time work/study load for students in this program is a minimum of 40 hours/week.
 This would normally include approximately ten contact hours of instruction with faculty (lessons, studio classes, and directed ensembles, opera, chamber music or other collaborative experiences) plus at least thirty hours of individual practice and preparation.
 Assignments and distribution of workloads are supervised by the Professional Performance Certificate committee, which reports to the Director of the School of Music.
 Study in this program is not awarded academic credit.
 In lieu of credit toward a degree, the student's work and study will be graded pass/fail and a Certificate will be awarded upon the successful conclusion of the program.
 International students, for whom English is not their first language, may be interested in taking advantage of some of the services provided by Penn State's English for Professional Purposes Intercultural Center (EPPIC): http://www.eppic.la.psu.edu/ All services are free to Penn State students and affiliates.

 The total fee for the academic year (fall-spring) PPC program is $2,000 for U.S. citizens and $2,500 for international students.
-In special cases, a scholarship may be awarded; however graduate teaching assistantships are not available to students pursuing the PPC.
+Graduate teaching assistantships are not available to students pursuing the PPC.
 Housing and other living expenses are the responsibility of the student.